Join us May 18, 2017, for the Children's Water Festival!

 With so many students attending, a lot of volunteers – at least 200 in all – will be needed to serve as presenters, classroom guides and assistants, registration volunteers, logistics coordinators, and in many other roles.

-If you’re interested in volunteering in another capacity, fill out the form here.
+If you’re interested in volunteering, fill out the form here.

 For more information, contact Ann Quinn at 814-898-6993 or firstname.lastname@example.org.